KevalParmar75/mp2_major/README.md

 **Backend:**
 - Python
-- FastAPI / Django / Flask
+- Django

 **Database:**
-- MongoDB or SQL
+- MongoDB and SQL

 **Other Tools:**
 - Git